pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

  ]}
 ```

-You can configure text indexes when:
+You can configure text indexes in the following scenarios:

 * Adding a new table with text index enabled on one or more columns.
 * Adding a new column with text index enabled to an existing table.
 * Enabling a text index on an existing column.

 {% hint style="info" %}
-When you're using a text index, you should add the indexed column to the `noDictionaryColumns` columns list to reduce unnecessary storage overhead.
+When you're using a text index, add the indexed column to the `noDictionaryColumns` columns list to reduce unnecessary storage overhead.

 For instructions on that configuration property, see the [Raw value forward index](forward-index.md#raw-value-forward-index) documentation.
 {% endhint %}